How to Highlight Row If Cell Is Not Blank

 Applying new formatting rule

-• Click on the Format… button to apply your desired format.
-Let, you want to highlight the rows with light shaded blue color.
+• Click on the Format… button to apply your desired format, then click OK to leave the section.

 Choosing formatting style for highlighting rows

-• Click on the OK button to finalize your New Formatting Rule window where you will see all the chosen details with your desired format in the Preview: box.
+• Click on the OK button to finalize your New Formatting Rule window.

 New Formatting Rule window with Preview

-• Click on the OK button again and you will find that all the rows with partially matched Manager designation are highlighted with a light-shaded blue color fill.
+• You will find that all the rows with partially matched Manager designations are highlighted.

 Highlighted rows that partially matched Manager designation